aspose-omr/Aspose.OMR-Documentation/java/getting-started/licensing/_index.md

 ## Licensing multiple Aspose products

-- Even if you have a single license file for all Aspose products (such as [Aspose.Total for .NET](https://products.aspose.com/total/net/)), you still need to apply the license separately to **each** Aspose product you are using in your application.
+- Even if you have a single license file for all Aspose products (such as [Aspose.Total](https://products.aspose.com/total/)), you still need to apply the license separately to **each** Aspose product you are using in your application.
 - Each Aspose product has a **License** class in its namespace.
 Use the fully qualified **License** class name when applying licenses to each product to avoid ambiguity.